slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 <!--
 - Your biggest supporters will be strangers, and your biggest critics will be people you know.
 - if you find someone smarter than you, don’t compete.
 Work together.
+- Buy from your community.
+Sell to outsiders.
 -->

 > *"Competition is the law of the jungle, but cooperation is the law of the civilization."
 -- Peter Kropotkin [1842]*

 The human strenght is the ability to cooperate.
-Heros are fictional stories.
-Anyway your follower is not always your fan.
+But careful, a follower is not always a fan.

-Hint:

-- Buy from your community.
-Sell to outsiders.

 > *"United we are rock, divided we are sand." (...)
+"Hungry dogs are never loyal." (...)
-"The sheep will spend its entire life fearing the wolf, only to be eaten by the shepherd." (...)
+"The sheep will spend its entire life fearing the wolf, only to be eaten by the shepherd."
-"Hungry dogs are never loyal."
 -- vox populi*

-> *"When neither their poverty nor their honor is touched, the majority of men live content."
--- Niccoló Machiavelli [1469]*

 > *"Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution."
 -- Balthasar Gracian [1601]*